jdibble21/MJ-Spooky-Invaders/README.md

 # Midsemester Jam

+Spooky Invaders is a halloween themed arcade game built off the concept of Space Invaders

 ## How to play

 Use left and right arrows to move side to side

 Use spacebar to fire

+## Project Report

 - [ ] D-1: The repository link is submitted to Canvas before the project deadline.
 - [ ] D-2: The repository contains a <code>README.md</code> file in its top-level directory.